-Illegal Gambling Defense Attorneys in L.A.
+Illegal Gambling Defense Attorneys in Los Angeles

 Throughout history, gambling has been a pastime in our country.
 Gambling can be anything from going to Vegas and trying your hand at slots, to a friendly game of poker with the boys on Friday night.
 However, several forms of gambling are still illegal in the state of California, and you can easily find yourself facing charges of unlawful gaming – even if you were only a player.

-Being charged with any crime can be a terrifying and confusing experience – especially since those who are charged with illegal gaming are often first-time offenders who didn’t realize that they were doing anything wrong.
+Being charged with a crime can be a terrifying and confusing experience – especially since those who are charged with illegal gaming are often first-time offenders who didn’t realize that they were doing anything wrong.
 The legal team at Werksman Jackson & Quinn LLP is here to help you through this and work to get the charges dropped.

 Per California Penal Code Section 330, it is illegal to participate in, run, or conduct a percentage or banking game.
 A percentage game is any game where the “house” takes a percentage of any of the winnings, and a banking game is one where there is a “house” that collects from the losers and pays the winners.